sanarena/thoughts/things-that-i-believe.md

 * When you make someone happy, that happiness will affect you more than them.
 * If you hurt someone, you will get hurt more than them.
 * There is not "the one", mathematically and pattern-wise there is the milions but Investing in relationship is no different than investing in markets.
 And you know the right one after up and downs.
+* Pets are here to show us relationship is simple

 ### Creating
 * Creating is one of most joyful things in the life